 Why do so many veterans suffer from asbestos exposure and its consequences?

-Over time, these fibers can damage the lungs, the heart and other organs.
-For various reasons, including the efforts of the asbestos industry to suppress information about these health risks, it wasn’t until the late 1970s that the Environmental Protection Agency began to regulate the use of asbestos.
+Over time, the fibers can damage the lungs, the heart, and other organs.
+It wasn’t until the late 1970s that the Environmental Protection Agency began to regulate the use of asbestos.
 By then, large numbers of members of the armed forces had been exposed.